-A short term rolling study was initiated on May 28, 1993 and continued through June 15, 1993 at The Ohio State University Turfgrass Research Center, Columbus, Ohio.
+A short-term rolling study was initiated on May 28, 1993 and continued through June 15, 1993 at the Ohio State University Turfgrass Research Center, Columbus, Ohio.
 Two locations with different green construction methods were used in the rolling study.
-The first site was a 21-year-old USGA-constructed green seeded to "Penncross" creeping bentgrass (Agrostis palustris Huds.)
+The first site was a 21-year-old USGA constructed green seeded to "Penncross" creeping bentgrass (Agrostic palustric Huds).
 (3).
+The second site was a 10-year-old "Penncross" creeping bentgrass (Agrostic palustric Huds).
+(3).
 The second site was a 10-year-old "Penncross" creeping bentgrass turf established on a Brookston silty-clay loam.
 Both sites were mowed at 5/32 of an inch with a John Deere Walk Behind mower preceding the rolling treatments.
 Irrigation was applied between 1400 and 1700 hours when needed.
-Treatments consisted of a single, daily rolling with a Toro Greensmaster 3000 with rolling units and a non-rolled control.
+Treatments consisted of a single day rolling with a Toro Greensmaster 3000 with rolling units and a non-rolled control.
 Each plot measured 5 feet by 19 feet and each treatment was replicated three times.

-Green speed was determined by using a stimpmeter.
-Stimpmeter measurements were made immediately after mowing but preceding the rolling treatment and then again immediately following the rolling treatment.
-A total of four stimpmeter readings (two readings each from opposite directions) were taken from each plot.
-The rolling treatment and stimpmeter measurements were conducted between 1100 and 1400 hours.
-A total of 7 stimpmeter readings were made over a 13-day period (May 25-June 9, 1993).
+Green speed was determined by using a stipmeter.
+Stipmeter measurements were made immediately after mowing but preceding the rolling treatment and then again immediately following the rolling treatment.
+A total of four stipmeter readings (two readings each from opposite directions) were taken from each plot.
+The rolling treatment and stipmeter measurements were conducted between 1100 and 1400 hours.
+A total of 7 stipmeter readings were made over a 13 day period (May 25 - June 9, 1993).

-Two water infiltration measurements per plot were made on June 15, 1993 with an Infiltrometer (Turf-Tec International, Miami, Florida).
+Two water infiltration measurements per plot were made on June 15, 1993 with a Infiltrometer (Turf-Tec International, Miami, Florida).
 In addition, visual quality ratings were made at this time.
-Treatment effects were statistically analyzed on a oneway ANOVA (MSTAT, Michigan State University, East Lansing, MI).
+Treatment effects were statistically analyzed on a one-way ANOVA (MSTAT, Michigan State University, East Lansing, MI).